Nwofsman/Kamatera-review/README.md

-# Kamatera-review
-## Kamatera Review: VPS Cloud Hosting Redefined
+# Kamatera Review: VPS Cloud Hosting Redefined

 If you're looking for fast, reliable and scalable VPS hosting or a windows based virtual server then Kamatera is a name you may have come across but how does it actually perform?